azimuth-cloud/azimuth/docs/architecture.md

 without the need to consume a floating IP, but many more integrations are planned in the near future.

-Azimuth integrates with Zenith in two ways, which are shown as "External components" in the [Zenith architecture diagram](https://github.com/stackhpc/zenith/blob/main/docs/architecture.md#architecture-diagram):
+Azimuth integrates with Zenith in two places, which are shown as "External components" in the [Zenith architecture diagram](https://github.com/stackhpc/zenith/blob/main/docs/architecture.md#architecture-diagram):

   * **External auth service**: Azimuth provides authentication and authorization for proxied